• Skip to primary navigation

 Instructions

 • Drain the dates from the water.
-Add the oats, flour, dates, banana, egg, yogurt, baking soda, vanilla and spices to a blender.
-Blend on high for 30 seconds until all the ingredients are finely mixed.
+Add the dates, bananas, yogurt, eggs, and vanilla extra to a blender.
+Blend on high for 30 seconds.

-• Transfer the batter to a medium sized bowl and add the diced apple pieces.
-Stir to combine and scoop the batter into the prepared pan.
-Bake for 15 to 20 minutes or until a toothpick inserted in the center of one cakelets comes out clean.
+• Scoop the batter into the muffin liners about ¾ of the way full.
+Bake for 20 to 23 minutes or until a toothpick inserted in the center of one muffins comes out clean.

 Notes